 |Grove Scenic Reserve|

+Just a short drive from Apartments on Abel you will find an amazing walk on the wild side at the Grove Scenic Reserve.
 A 20 minute walking track makes its way easily upwards to a viewing platform through a series of limestone blocks, some sculptured into weird and wonderful shapes by water.

 The tentacle-like roots of northern rata trees that hang down many of the blocks create an eerie atmosphere.
 Nikau palms are also a feature of the reserve.
 From the viewing platform you can overlook the clifton farmland out over to the estuary.